sigstore/cosign/doc/cosign_sign-blob.md

       --slot string                      security key slot to use for generated key (default: signature) (authentication|signature|card-authentication|key-management)
       --timestamp-server-url string      url to the Timestamp RFC3161 server, default none.
 Must be the path to the API to request timestamp responses, e.g. https://freetsa.org/tsr
-      --tlog-upload                      whether or not to upload to the tlog (default true) -y, --yes                              skip confirmation prompts for non-destructive operations
+      --tlog-upload                      whether or not to upload to the tlog (default true) --use-new-bundle-format            use the new bundle format defined in sigstore/protobuf-specs -y, --yes                              skip confirmation prompts for non-destructive operations
 ```